WHAT IS STREAMING?

 you won't miss sports or locals.

-many providers have streamed programming available through streaming providers like Sling TV & YouTube TV, or even as their own app, like ESPN+.
+many stations have streamed programming available through streaming providers like Sling TV & YouTube TV, or even as their own app, like ESPN+.

-you can still get your locals with CTC's basic TV package, or an antenna - and don't worry, just as TV has changed, so have those rabbit ears.
+You can still get your locals with an antenna if your favorite streaming provider doesn't have them - and don't worry, just as TV has changed, so have those rabbit ears.

 you aren't too old.